 Loans originated prior to active duty.
 If the servicemember took out the home loan prior to going on active duty, absent a waiver signed by the military servicemember or a court order, a lender may not foreclose on, seize, or sell the home of a military servicemember while on active duty.
 So, the lender can't pursue a nonjudicial foreclosure, unless it gets a waiver.
 Congress has further protected military personnel during their time of reintegration to civilian life by extending the period of protection for a year after active duty.
 (50 U.S.C.
 App. § 533).
 (To learn more, see Foreclosure Protections & the Military: When a Servicemember Gets a Mortgage Before Active Duty.)

-Loans originated after the beginning of active duty.
-Military servicemembers who’ve taken out a home loan after going on active duty receive a reduced level of protection.
-A court cannot enter a default judgment—a court ruling when one party to a lawsuit fails to answer the suit or appear in court—against military personnel on active duty until an attorney has been appointed to represent the servicemember.
+Default judgments.
+A court cannot enter a default judgment—a court ruling when one party to a lawsuit fails to answer the suit or appear in court—against military personnel on active duty.
+A court may enter a judgment if an attorney has been appointed to represent the servicemember.
+Though, if an attorney appointed to represent a servicemember can't locate the servicemember, the attorney's actions in the case won't waive any defense of the servicemember or otherwise bind the servicemember.
 The court may postpone proceedings for 90 days or more if the court determines that the servicemember’s presence is necessary to defend the case.
 (50 U.S.C.
 App. § 521).
 This protection can be very important when facing a judicial foreclosure.
 (To learn more, see Foreclosure Protections & the Military: When a Servicemember Gets a Mortgage After Active Duty.)

 North Carolina law provides protection against foreclosures that basically mirrors the SCRA.